ayomidebajo/sendIT/README.md

 New features added

-- If you edit the current file you sent and your terminal is still running, just type -c to resend the file, this is replace the old one you sent with the newly modified one!
+- If you edit the current file you sent and your terminal is still running, just type -c to resend the file, this will replace the old one you sent with the newly modified one!